GENIVI/rvi_core/CONFIGURE.md

 # SPECIFY NODE SERVICE PREFIX #

-All RVI nodes with locally connected services will announce these toward other, external RCI as a part of the service discovery mechanism.
+All RVI nodes hosting locally connected services will announce these services toward other, external RVI nodes as a part of the service discovery mechanism.
 When announcing its local services to external RVI nodes, a node will prefix each service with a static string that is system-wide unique.

 When a service sends traffic to another service, the local RVI node will prefix match the name of the destination service against the service prefix of all known nodes in the system.
 The node with the longest matching prefix will receive the traffic in order to have it forwarded to the targeted service that is connected to it.

 The prefix always starts with an organisational ID that identifies the entity that manages the service.
 Best practises is to use the domain